 An epididymal cyst is a fluid-filled sac which grows at the top end of the testicle.
 It is benign (ie not caused by cancer).
 Some men get only one; others get several on both testicles.
 Rarely, they can be associated with illnesses that cause cysts in other parts of the body.
 Small cysts do not need treatment.
-Larger ones can be removed or aspirated (drained using a needle) to shrink them, especially if they are painful.
+Larger ones can be removed by a surgeon, especially if painful.
+Drainage using a needle (aspiration) is another option but is not done very often.

 What is an epididymal cyst?